Mobile workspace: Components

-As cloud computing becomes more popular, IT organizations are looking to the cloud to host more services than ever before.
-IT departments now can choose where to host their apps, data, desktops, etc. in the most appropriate location whether that's on-premises in a datacenter or a private, public or hybrid cloud.
+As cloud computing becomes more popular, IT organizations are looking to the cloud to host more services.
+IT departments now can choose where to host their apps, data, desktops, etc. in the most appropriate location, whether that's on-premises in a datacenter, or in a private, public or hybrid cloud.
 Users need access to these resources from their mobile workspace.